 “Group” shall mean all proposed Facilities studied as part of a Group Study or those Facilities’ applicants (as determined by the context).
 The order of applicants within a Group shall be determined on the basis of the date the applicants’ applications were deemed complete by the Company.
 The application completion date for the Group shall be defined as the earliest application completion date of any active application in the Common Study Area (excluding applications that have progressed through a Preceding Study).
 “Group Study” shall mean a modified Impact Study that is performed for a Group of applications whenever two or more applications are awaiting completion of a Preceding Study within a Common Study Area, as provided in Section 3.4.1.
 The Group Study shall be performed once the Preceding Study is completed, instead of each application undergoing Impact Studies sequentially.

+“Host Load” means the electrical power, less the Auxiliary Load, consumed by the Interconnecting Customer, to which the Facility is connected.

 STANDARDS FOR INTERCONNECTION OF DISTRIBUTED GENERATION